naixatwork/ng-nft-explorer/README.md

 #### Additionally, the page should be graphically pleasant and include an animation or a 3D, metaverse-themed element.

 - [ ] Art gallery with Three.js?
+- [ ] cool first page with some 3D element

 #### Extra functionality can be added as long as the core functionality is implemented.